Suppa Mucho Ume Plum Flavor Potato Chips from Koikeya

 When Japanese people think of potato snacks, the first thing that comes to many people’s minds will be Calbee Potato Chips.

 In fact, the series has the top share in the market.
 But at present, it is not available in sour flavors.

-Speaking of sour-acidic Japanese potato chips, Koikeya’s Suppa Mucho series is popular and has long been loved in Japan.
+Regarding sour-acidic potato chips, Koikeya’s Suppa Mucho line is well known and has been a long-time favorite in Japan.

-The bag contains lightly salted potato crisps with a refreshing, slightly sour plum flavor.
+This bag contains lightly salted potato chips with a refreshing plum flavor.

 As you can see in the photo below, these crisps are partially colored/seasoned with Ume plum extract,

 These chips have such a good balance between sour and salty that I think even those who dislike Umeboshi can like them.

 According to the ingredient list and nutrition facts label on the back of the bag,